gbschroeder/ict4d-playbook/toolkits/software-and-apps-for-volunteers.md

 - [RadioLab Podcasts](http://dev.worldpossible.org/cgi/viewmod.pl?module_id=15) -- [Radiolab](http://www.radiolab.org/) is a radio program produced by WNYC, a public radio station in New York City, and broadcast on public radio stations in the United States.
 The show is nationally syndicated and is available as a podcast.

 - [Outernet Content](https://outernet.is/content/) -- Global broadcast data startup that provides free access to content from the web through geostationary and Low Earth Orbit satellites, made available effectively to all parts of the world.
 Their content schedule is available in [this spreadsheet](https://docs.google.com/spreadsheets/d/1LKpyCXu676Td5yRQr0DSM0Cl4hRflGj_ctPual41sq4/edit#gid=0) with links to raw resources and copyright information.

+- [eGranary Digital Library | www.widernet.org](https://www.widernet.org/eGranary/) -- Millions of digital educational resources to institutions lacking adequate Internet access.

+- [OLE Nepal's E-Pustakalaya](http://pustakalaya.org/index.php?lang=en) -- E-Pustakalaya is an education-focused digital library containing full-text documents, images, videos and audio files that can be accessed through an intranet or the internet.

+- [eTekkatho](http://www.etekkatho.org/) -- Educational resources for the Myanmar academic community.

+## Free and open content

+- [Aesop's Fables - Online Collection - 656+ fables -](http://www.aesopfables.com/) -- Offers 655+ of the Aesop fables for free online reading as well as 127 fairy tales of Hans Christian Andersen and the fable of Jean Fontaine (17 and being added to).
+There are also a couple of L. Frank Baum stories and Dickens', A Christmas Carol.
+Also available are 37 audio versions.

+- [African Storybook](http://www.africanstorybook.org/) -- Open access to picture storybooks in the languages of Africa.
+For children’s literacy, enjoyment and imagination.

+- [ICDL - International Children's Digital Library](http://en.childrenslibrary.org/) -- A Library for the World's Children.

+- [Internet Archive](https://archive.org/) -- Non-profit library of millions of free books, movies, software, music, and more.

+- [LibriVox](https://librivox.org/) -- Free public domain audiobooks.

+- [Open Library](https://openlibrary.org/) -- World's classic literature at your fingertips.

+- [Free ebooks by Project Gutenberg - Gutenberg](http://www.gutenberg.org/) -- Project Gutenberg offers over 50,000 free ebooks: choose among free epub books, free kindle books, download them or read them online.